-Mold can grow anywhere where the conditions are right, and it is common to find them on floor joists in crawl spaces.
-Mold remediation costs for such spaces are less expensive than basements and are sometimes used as an alternative to allow access to the bottom of a home, especially in places where the weather tends to stay dry.
+Mold thrives in environments that provide the right conditions, making floor joists in crawl spaces a typical hotspot for growth.
+While mold remediation costs for such spaces are less expensive than basements, crawl spaces often serve as an alternative to access the bottom of a home, especially in places where the weather tends to stay dry.
 However, a crawl space can all too easily collect moisture and become a breeding ground for mold.

 Unless your crawl space is adequately insulated and ventilated, you may find mold starts to develop there.
 When you do finally spot mold underneath the house and creeping along the floor joists in the crawl space, it could mean there is a bigger problem in the upstairs areas of your house as well.
 Early detection of mold is vital to keeping colonies of growth at bay.